 - Replica moai statues: the ubiquitous replica moai statues will obviously grab your attention and dollars but do keep in mind they are not actually produced from the original rock as that is strictly forbidden.
 The simplest moai are made of soft cement and will easily crack, with better versions made of tougher cement (20K Pesos for a mid-sized statue).
 The higher quality moai statues are made from solid rock (obviously imported) and are quite heavy (65K Pesos for a mid-sized statue).
 The more features on the moai (top knot or eyes) the more expensive it will be.

 - Wood carvings: exquisite figurines featuring the ancient gods or legendary grotesque figures are prized souvenirs (well over 80K Pesos).

 - Tapa: the typical Polynesian cloth is hard to come by (and expensive) but if you ask around you should make it to the source.
 Authentic tapa is made from the inner bark of the paper mulberry tree and painted with natural colors produced from the likes of the candlenut.

 Ensure your moai are well protected with sufficient bubble wrap and separately wrap a statue and its topknot (pukao).
 Consider visiting the Hanga Roa prison, where you can apparently purchase souvenirs made by inmates for discounted prices.

 Personal safety & fines

-Easter Island is a very safe place but I recommend to exercise basic caution with your personal belongings as you would in any other place and to purchase the right travel insurance for your trip.
+Easter Island is a very safe place but I recommend exercising basic caution with your personal belongings as you would in any other place and purchasing the right travel insurance for your trip.
 The main dangers when traveling on Easter Island can easily be avoided: